Links on Android Authority may earn us a commission. Learn more.

 UCCW is one of the most popular custom widget apps.
 It has a WYSIWYG editor.
 That way you can see what your widget looks like as you make it.
 You can add all kinds of functionality, including calendar events, weather, battery, missed calls, various notifications, location, and more.
 It also has support for Tasker.
 You can download additional skin packs as apps in Google Play.
 You can also import widgets made by other people.
 It has a few bugs here and there.
 There is also a bit of a learning curve.
 Aside from that, it’s good.

 Price: Free with in-app purchases

-Walli is an above average wallpaper app.
+Walli is an above-average wallpaper app.
 It has a bunch of random images and artwork from a bunch of random artists.
 This is kind of like Etsy but for your wallpapers.
 You can find a ton of unique stuff here that you generally can’t find anywhere else.
-Walli also does the right thing by giving its artists some the earnings from the app itself.
+Walli also does the right thing by giving its artists some of the earnings from the app itself.
 It rounds out the experience with a usable UI and a neat playlist feature to help you discover new wallpapers.
 We also like Google Wallpapers, Abstruct, and WallPix for wallpapers as well.

 Bonus: OEM themes